The 26 Golden Rules of Running

 Rule #5: Variety Is The Fuel Of A Long and Happy Running Career

-Runners are often guilty of getting stuck in one type of running workout.
+Runners are often guilty of getting stuck repeating one type of running workout.

-As runners, the best thing we can do for our long-term performance and fitness – as well as our own level of engagement – is to introduce variety in our training.
+As runners, the best thing we can do for our long-term performance and fitness, as well as our own level of engagement,ย is to introduce variety into our training.

-In terms of running workouts, almost every distance runner I talk with neglects speed work.
-Likewise, short distance runners skip long runs, as they don’t want to lose their speed.
+When it comes to running workouts,ย almost every distance runner I talk to neglects speed work.
+Likewise, short-distance runners skip long runs, as they don’t want to lose their speed.

-If you’re in marathon or ultrarunning territory, next time you have a break in your calendar, focus on your 5k PR, or introduce a hill sprints session into your calendar – you’ll be surprised how much it challenges you – and can get you out of a rut you never realised you were in.
+If you’re in marathon or ultrarunning territory, next time you have a break in your calendar, focus on your 5k PR, or introduce a hill sprints session into your calendar – you’ll be surprised how much it challenges you, and can get you out of a rut you never realized you were in.

 Rule #6: Keep Coming Back To Running Form